Xiaoyang-Lu/Xiaoyang-Lu.github.io/_publications/ASPLOS2026.md

 ## Conclusion

 AttenIO demonstrates that systematic I/O analysis provides a principled foundation for optimizing long-sequence attention.
-By deriving I/O-optimal tiling and integrating communication-computation overlapping with parallel softmax execution, AttenIO significantly reduces data movement and improves hardware utilization.
+By deriving I/O-optimal dataflow and integrating communication-computation overlapping with parallel softmax execution, AttenIO significantly reduces data movement and improves hardware utilization.
 This work highlights the broader potential of I/O analysis as a design methodology for data-intensive accelerator architectures.

 [paper](../files/ASPLOS2026/ASPLOS2026.pdf)